Also known as: plyometric push-up, plyo push-ups, plyo pushup, plyometric pushups, clapping push-ups

 What is Explosive Push Up?

-The Explosive Push Up is a plyometric push movement where you explosively push off the ground from a straight-arm plank to develop power.
-It primarily targets the chest, triceps, and shoulders.
-Difficulty: medium — suitable once standard push-up form is solid.
+An Explosive Push Up is a plyometric push-up where you explosively push from chest contact so your hands leave the ground.
+It primarily targets the chest, triceps and shoulders.
+Difficulty level: medium - suited to trainees with solid standard push-up form aiming to add power.

 How to Do Explosive Push Up

-- Lower slowly: Bend elbows and lower your chest toward the ground with controlled motion, keeping elbows at a 45-degree angle to the torso.
+- Lower with control: Bend elbows to lower your chest toward the floor in 2-3 seconds, keeping elbows at a 45-degree angle to protect shoulders.

 Muscle Groups